 7. The Amazon River has the largest drainage system in the world with approximately 1,100 tributaries, 17 of which themselves are over 1,500 km long.

 8. The Amazon is, without doubt, the world’s widest river.
-During the dry season it averages 2 to 6 miles (3.2 to 9.6 km) in width, but in the wet season can reach an astonishing 30 miles (48.3 km) wide.
+During the dry season its main channel averages 2 to 6 miles (3.2 to 9.6 km) in width, but in the wet season can reach an astonishing 30 miles (48.3 km) wide.
 To put that figure into perspective, if you could walk across the river it would take you about 8 hours to get from one side to the other!
 Its mouth is even wider, at an incredulous 235 miles (380 km)!

 9. Its delta, in northern Brazil is the largest river delta on our planet, a muddy patch of salty-vs-fresh water that covers an area of roughly 1 million square miles and spans some 190 kilometers wide.

-10. In 2011, the Amazon River was confirmed by scientists to have an underground version of itself 4km below it, which mirrors its above-ground twin in length, but is up to four times wider but the water therein flows much more slowly through the porous sedimentary rock at a depth of around 4km.
+10. In 2011, the Amazon River was confirmed by scientists to have an underground version of itself 4km below it, which mirrors its above-ground twin in length, but is up to four times wider but the water therein flows much more slowly—one millimeter an hour!—through the porous sedimentary rock there.
 It is named the Hamza ‘River’, named after the Indian scientist leading the research group, but isn’t a river in the true sense as the water is saline at those depths.